 Brødrene Aa is a world leader in the construction of fast ferries made of carbon fibre composites.
-The shipyard is located in Hyen on the west coast of Norway and employs 110 skilled workers.
-We are known for pioneering the use of composite materials for fast ferry applications, first with fibreglass composites in the 1970s and today with carbon fibre composites.
+The shipyard is located in Hyen on the west coast of Norway and employs 170 skilled workers.
+The company is known for pioneering the use of composite materials for fast ferry applications, first with fibreglass composites in the 1970s and today with carbon fibre composites.

 A history of innovations